 - 20 hours of battery life

-As Gamesradar+ would say, the Arctis 9X Wireless is “the new king of Xbox headsets”, and we’re inclined to agree.
-If you’re an Xbox user or will be one when the new models drop, you’ll want to pay close attention to this.
-It’s a Microsoft certified headset which guarantees compatibility and has integrated Xbox wireless, so you can connect to your Xbox like a wireless controller, in a matter of seconds.
+The Arctis 9X Wireless is essentially the king of Xbox headsets.
+If you’re an Xbox Series X or Series S user, you’ll want to seriously consider this fantastic headset.
+It’s a Microsoft certified headset that guarantees compatibility and has integrated Xbox wireless, so you can connect to your Xbox like you would a wireless controller, in a matter of seconds.

 The sound is great, you get SteelSeries’ tried and true Arctis soundscape, which is pretty great for just about any kind of gaming.
 You also have the ClearCast microphone that’s Discord-certified and is one of the best microphones you’ll find on a gaming headset.
 There’s also the supreme noise cancellation, and the quick mute functionality, for an overall great package.